PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

-All simulations presented in this paper share the same cosmology \citep{Planck_2015}, which is summarised in \autoref{tab:cosmology}.
-The characteristics of the simulations are outlined in \autoref{tab:sim_characteristics}.
-Moreover, in this work we focus our analysis in the snapshots at redshift $z=1.032$.
+All simulations presented in this paper share the same cosmology \citep{Planck_2015}, as we summarise in \autoref{tab:cosmology}.
+We outline the characteristics of the simulations in \autoref{tab:sim_characteristics}.
+Moreover, we focus our analysis on the snapshots at redshift $z=1.032$.